How the Breastmilk Taste Depends on Mom’s Diet (So what are you eating..?)

 The study was carried out with a group of 18 breastfeeding moms, who were asked to consume certain capsules with various flavorings, such as caraway seed, licorice, menthol, and banana.

-After that, samples of their milk were analyzed after 2, 4, 6 and 8 hours.
+After that, samples of their milk were analyzed after 2, 4, 6 an, 8 hours.
 This showed that the flavor did reach the milk almost immediately after the woman consumed it.
 The different flavors then stayed in the milk for various amounts of time.
-For example both caraway seed and licorice flavor stayed for over two hours, while banana was gone after one hour.
+For example, both caraway seed and licorice flavor stayed for over two hours, while banana was gone after one hour.
 All different flavor compounds were gone after 8 hours.

 So What Can A Breastfeeding Mom Do?

 I find this very interesting.
 It would be great with an additional study of to what extent babies that are picky actually have a diet that is more different from that of their mothers’ than babies who enjoy solid foods right from the start.

 My own two youngest kids were very different in their acceptance of solid foods.
 Our daughter loved everything we served.
 Our youngest son hated everything but banana.
 Thinking back, I did eat a lot of bananas while breastfeeding him, simply because our daughter (18 months older) loved banana when she was between 1 and 2 years old.
 Being more busy with three kids of which two close in age, I probably ate more sweets, less healthy food and drank more coffee when breastfeeding our youngest.